Bentley Systems (BSY)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Bentley Systems’s free cash flow clocked in at $110.7 million in Q3, equivalent to a 29.5% margin.
-This result was good as its margin was 4.3 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends carry greater meaning.
+Bentley Systems’s free cash flow clocked in at $136.2 million in Q4, equivalent to a 34.8% margin.
+This result was good as its margin was 13 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Long-term trends are more important.

 12. Balance Sheet Assessment

-13. Key Takeaways from Bentley Systems’s Q3 Results
+13. Key Takeaways from Bentley Systems’s Q4 Results

 14. Is Now The Time To Buy Bentley Systems?

-Bentley Systems isn’t a terrible business, but it doesn’t pass our bar.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its efficient sales strategy allows it to target and onboard new users at scale, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.
+Bentley Systems’s business quality ultimately falls short of our standards.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its efficient sales strategy allows it to target and onboard new users at scale, the downside is its expanding operating margin shows it’s becoming more efficient at building and selling its software.
 On top of that, its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.

-Bentley Systems’s price-to-sales ratio based on the next 12 months is 8.9x.
-Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
-We're fairly confident there are better investments elsewhere.
+Bentley Systems’s price-to-sales ratio based on the next 12 months is 6.6x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.